veepsrock/who/experiments/README.md

 # MLFlow Experiments
+The original taxonomy we had in production had 18 child labels, which aggregated up to 5 parent themes.
+Please refer to [this report for reference](https://datarockfound.atlassian.net/wiki/spaces/~115018218/pages/1705443335/WHO+Theme+Classification+Report) and a high level overview of performance and decisions made.

 ## Taxonomy Experiment
 The objective of this experiment was to test the performance of different taxonomy types.
-The original taxonomy we had in production had 18 child labels, which aggregated up to 5 parent themes.
-Please refer to [this report for reference.](https://datarockfound.atlassian.net/wiki/spaces/~115018218/pages/1705443335/WHO+Theme+Classification+Report) In this experiment, we tested different versions of a simplified taxonomy to see how it compares to predicting at the child level vs. the parent level.
+We tested different versions of a simplified taxonomy to see how it compares to predicting at the child level vs. the parent level.
 The only experiment variable is the taxonomy type.

+### Results
+Through this experimentation, we discovered that the original production taxonomy outperformed predicting the themes at the parent level.
+We did make changes to breakout vaccines as its own category.

-#### Here are the parameters
+Here are the parameters.
+The results of each run can be found [here](taxonomy_experiment_runs.csv)
 - simplified: simplified taxonomy
 ```
 theme_dict=